Evaluation of Audio Compression Codecs: Evaluation

-Listening to the song, the guitar solo sounds slightly to the right, so the stereo image of this session should {\em lean} to the right of the center as well.
-All the sound-field visualizations in \crefrange{fig:evaluation:iron+man+sf:b}{fig:evaluation:iron+man+sf:g} have their clusters lean to the correct direction.
+\Cref{fig:evaluation:iron+man+sf} shows example sound-field visualizations for stereo images and sound stages capturing the \MIN{3:00\,--\,3:30} interval of {\em Iron Man} by Black Sabbath when Tony Iommi performs the guitar solo.
+Listening to the uncompressed audio the guitar solo appears slightly to the right, which leads to the expectation that the stereo image of this session should {\em lean} to the right of the center as well.
+As expected the sound field for the FLAC encoded audio in \cref{fig:evaluation:iron+man+sf:b} is nearly indistinguishable from that of the uncompressed audio.
+All the sound-field visualizations in \crefrange{fig:evaluation:iron+man+sf:b}{fig:evaluation:iron+man+sf:g} have their clusters lean in the expected direction.
 However, the clusters in \crefrange{fig:evaluation:iron+man+sf:c}{fig:evaluation:iron+man+sf:g}, representing audio encoded with lossy compression techniques, significantly deviate from the uncompressed sound field in \cref{fig:evaluation:iron+man+sf:a}.
 The sound-field clusters are too sparse for \crefrange{fig:evaluation:iron+man+sf:c}{fig:evaluation:iron+man+sf:d} using MP3 encoding, while the clustering for AAC CBR \kbps{256} in \cref{fig:evaluation:iron+man+sf:e} is too condensed in the center.
-However, both AAC VBR level 5 (\cf\ \cref{fig:evaluation:iron+man+sf:f}) and Vorbis level 7 (\cf\ \cref{fig:evaluation:iron+man+sf:g}) sound-field clusters are very similar to the uncompressed audio sound field in \cref{fig:evaluation:iron+man+sf:a}.
+However, sound-field clusters for both AAC VBR level 5 (\cf\ \cref{fig:evaluation:iron+man+sf:f}) and Vorbis level 7 (\cf\ \cref{fig:evaluation:iron+man+sf:g}) are very similar to the uncompressed audio sound field in \cref{fig:evaluation:iron+man+sf:a}.